SEER Inquiry System - View

 SEER*Educate provides training on how to use the Heme Manual and DB.
 If you are unsure how to arrive at the answer in this SINQ question, refer to SEER*Educate to practice coding hematopoietic and lymphoid neoplasms.
 Review the step-by-step instructions provided for each case scenario to learn how to use the application and manual to arrive at the answer provided. https://educate.fhcrc.org/LandingPage.aspx.

 There are two primaries, first is follicular lymphoma and the second is Diffuse Large B Cell Lymphoma.

 The first primary is follicular lymphoma.
 Date of diagnosis is 1/27/12 because "suspicious" is an ambiguous term we use to collect cases.
 When the physician confirms FL on 4/12, change the histology from B-cell lymphoma (NOS) to follicular lymphoma.
 Not only is this case one that would be put into the registry DB based on ambiguous terminology, that DX was followed by a physician DX and treatment for FL.
 All of these (ambiguous terminology, physician diagnosis, and treatment for the disease) make this case reportable.

 The diagnosis of DLBCL was made 9 months after the DX of FL.
-Do not use M5 to make this a single primary - M5 specifically says the FL and DLBCL are SIMULTANEOUSLY present.
+Do not use M4 to make this a single primary - M4 specifically says that two NHL's are SIMULTANEOUSLY present AND in the same location.
 These were not simultaneous diagnoses, there were 9 months between them.